Skip to main content

 • New for-profit providers of restricted children’s services (children’s care homes, fostering agencies, and secure accommodation) will not be able to register with CIW.

-• Existing for-profit providers of restricted children’s services will not be able to vary their registration to add another restricted children’s service
+• Existing for-profit providers of restricted children’s services will not be able to vary their registration to add another restricted children’s service or place.

 • Anyone wishing to register a restricted children’s service must be registered as one of these four business models, approved by Welsh Government: